 Memorial Day typically marks the start of summer.
 We pull out our grills, hop in the pool, and otherwise jumpstart our warm-weather festivities.
-The joys summer provide will be even more meaningful this year, given the turmoil and quarantines of the past few months.
+The joys summer provide will be even more meaningful this year, given the turmoil of the past year.

 But Memorial Day is much more than an excuse to barbecue.
 On Memorial Day, we remember and honor those who died serving our country — and thus preserved the right we have to life and liberty.

 Here are three things you can do to celebrate this Memorial Day.

 This Memorial Day, make a point to remember those who sacrificed their lives to serve and protect our country.Click to tweet

 This Memorial Day, make a point to remember those who sacrificed their lives to serve and protect our country.
 Perhaps you know someone who sacrificed his life — a friend, family member, loved one or neighbor.